piedoom/doomy.org/content/2024-09-08-bevys-fourth-birthday/index.md

 }
 ```

-In essence, we're still defining `SystemData`, it's just defined in the parameters of our system.
-Visually, we can see how much Bevy has improved the ergonomics of ECS game engines in the past 5 years, and not just because I unfairly added two lines of comments to the first snippet.
-This is just a very, very small facet of improvements.
-While we're on the topic, I'd be remiss if I didn't talk about
+In essence, we're still defining `SystemData`, but defined in the parameters of our system.
+Visually, we can see how much Bevy has improved the ergonomics of using an ECS over the past 5 years, and not just because I unfairly added two lines of comments to the first snippet.
+This is a very, very small facet of improvements, so while we're on the topic, I'd be remiss if I didn't talk about

 ## My favorite bevy improvements since v0.1